-In purple on the Figure (), we can see the relay.
-After initializing the Arduino motherboard and connecting onto the digital PIN 2, the first yellow LED circled in red in the same figure turns on and the second yellow LED circled in blue on the Figure (), turns on as well.
+In purple on the Figure 55, there is the relay.
+After initializing the Arduino motherboard and connecting onto the digital PIN 2, the first yellow LED circled in red turns on and the second yellow LED circled in blue turns on as well.
 The relay works correctly as a switch because we can see with a set code through the Arduino that the LED's turn on and off at set times.